atefehmah/atefeh.github.io/_pages/about.md

 * January 2024 - Two papers accepted to CHI 2024!
 * April 2023 - Serving as a Publicity Co-Chair for AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (#AIIDE23).
 * January 2023 - Our paper on Ethical Leadership Signals is accepted to the Leadership Quarterly Journal!
-* December 2022 - I will be presenting our paper in the HCAI@NeurIPS 2022!
+* December 2022 - I will be presenting our paper at the HCAI@NeurIPS 2022!
-* October 2022 - I will be presenting our poster in AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (#AIIDE22).
+* October 2022 - I will be presenting our poster at AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (#AIIDE22).
 * April 2022 - I passed my qualification exam!